About the Research

 These statistics highlight the underutilisation of ECEC by low-income families in Australia and suggest poor inclusion even when they are enrolled.

-The project also addresses a key barrier to the participation of families living in poverty in ECEC services: early childhood educators lacking the requisite knowledge and skills to understand and work with the complexities of these families’ lives.
-The project will be capacity-building, enabling pedagogical innovation through the development of web-based professional learning tools to support educators’ engagement with families and children who experience financial adversity and find services hard to use.
-For early childhood teachers (ECTs), these tools will include NESA-accredited professional training.
+The project also addressed a key barrier to the participation of families living in poverty in ECEC services: early childhood educators lacking the requisite knowledge and skills to understand and work with the complexities of these families’ lives.
+The project was capacity-building, enabling pedagogical innovation through the development of web-based professional learning tools to support educators’ engagement with families and children who experience financial adversity and find services hard to use.
+For early childhood teachers (ECTs), these tools include Australian Professional Standards for Teachers (APST) aligned professional development.
 Allied health professionals will be able to learn more about the everyday lives of the families they work with and how families interact with them and early learning services.

 Pascoe, A & Brennan, D. (2017) Lifting our game: Report of the review to achieve educational excellence in Australian schools through early childhood interventions.
 Retrieved from https://det.qld.gov.au/earlychildhood/news/Documents/pdf/lifting-our-game-report.pdf